hyperquantum/PMP/README.md

     scan_directories=C:/Users/myname/Music, C:/Users/Public/Music
 ```

-Make sure MySQL is running.
-First start the PMP-Server executable, then start the PMP-GUI-Remote executable.
+First make sure MySQL is running.
+Then start the PMP-Server executable, and finally start the PMP-GUI-Remote executable.

 4. Dependencies For Building